This article was updated to reflect Global Robotics & Science Foundation's published Code of Conduct and Student-Centered Policy.

 Student-Friendly Engineering Notebook Rubric

-This version of the rubric is designed to be a teaching tool to help students understand how their notebooks will be evaluated so that they can learn how to document and prepare their engineering notebooks effectively.
-This is not the official rubric, and will not be used by judges at events.
+This version of the rubric is designed to be a teaching tool to help students understand how their notebooks will be evaluated so that they can learn how to document and prepare their Engineering Notebooks effectively.
+This is not the official rubric and will not be used by judges at events.

 Student-Friendly Engineering Notebook Rubric – Letter Size